 Just like pneumococcus, meningococcal bacteria know how to change their serogroup.Invasive meningococcal disease in Quebec, Canada, due to an emerging clone of ST-269 serogroup B meningococci with serotype antigen 17 and serosubtype antigen P1.19 (B: 17: P1.19).
 2006, Law, J Clin Microbiol

 Serogroup B meningococcal disease outbreak in Québec in 2004.
 The authors believe that it probably happened due to serogroup replacement due to vaccination with the polysaccharide vaccine against serogroup C.Effectiveness of monovalent rotavirus vaccine (Rotarix) against severe diarrhea caused by serotypically unrelated G2P strains in Brazil.
 2010, Correia, J Infect Dis

-Since the rotavirus genome consists of separate segments, when two different strains of the virus infect one cell, they can exchange segments and create a new strain.
-This is the same reassortment that takes place uncontrollably.
+Since the rotavirus genome consists of separate segments, when two different strains of the virus infect the same cell, they can exchange segments and create a new strain.
+This is the same reassortment, which happens on its own.

-Here is reported the case of gastroenteritis in a seven-year-old girl, a rotavirus strain was isolated from her stool, which was a reassortment of two other human-bovine strains from the Rotakek vaccine, but the girl was not vaccinated against rotavirus, and she had no contact with anyone who was Her two brothers also had similar symptoms of gastroenteritis, they also were not vaccinated, and did not come into contact with vaccinated.
+A case of gastroenteritis in a 7-year-old girl is reported here.
+A rotavirus strain was isolated from her stool sample.
+The strain was reassortant of two other human-bovine strains from the RotaTeq vaccine.
+However, the girl has not been vaccinated against rotavirus.
+Moreover, she has not been in contact with anyone who has been vaccinated.
+Her two brothers also had similar gastroenteritis symptoms, and they also have not been vaccinated or in contact with anyone who has been.

-The authors analyzed the rotavirus genome in vaccinated children with gastroenteritis in Nicaragua, and discovered new strains of the virus that formed due to reassortment between the wild strain and the vaccine strains from Rotatec.Identification of strains of RotaTeq rotavirus vaccine in infants with gastroenteritis following routine vaccination.
+The authors analyzed the rotavirus genome of the vaccinated children suffering from gastroenteritis in Nicaragua, and found new strains of the virus, which formed due to reassortment between the wild strain and the RotaTeq vaccine strains.Identification of strains of RotaTeq rotavirus vaccine in infants with gastroenteritis following routine vaccination.
 2012, Donato, J Infect Dis